ewank7032/sep10-freedom-project/prep/content.md

 * Most highly-fidelity software used by nuclear reactor operators are exclusive and cannot be accessed.
   * Highly detailed software for personal use is rare simply because operation of a nuclear reactor is boring, and some information may be classified.
 * The software here will give you a brief overview of nuclear reactors.
+* Most hardware is available with sufficient information to cite.

 ## Part A: existing technology
 ### Software